gitsierra/pricingStats/README.md

 As for limitations of the code:
 It assumes the data in the Data.txt file is formatted correctly.
-I also assumed that the user will give it correctly formatted timestamps and give timestamps in order from oldest to newest.
+I also assumed that the user will give it correctly formatted timestamps and give timestamps in order from oldest to newest (sorting Stats as a new file will be added later).

 Thank you for your time,
 Samuel Sierra